 November 21, 2016

 It had been almost nine years since we had done any sort of significant work on the Northwest Waterfall Survey, and it was definitely well past the point of needing a facelift.
-But this wasn't just a makeover for the site, we rebuilt the entire infrastructure from the ground up to better support the expandability we envision for the future, as well as bringing it into compliance with modern web standards.
+But this wasn't just a makeover for the site, we rebuilt the entire infrastructure from the ground up to better support the expandability we envision for the future.
 We now finally have the framework in place to move toward being able to freely accept and utilize content and information submitted by our readers.
 Additionally, the website is now fully responsive and mobile friendly for easy browsing on your phone or tablet.
 In the future, we plan on expanding our mobile support further as well.

 The option to browse the database based on Region has been removed because the designated Regions were arbitrary and very contextually ambiguous.
 We felt with the advent of technologies like Google Maps that making our own map and arbitrary divisions thereof was just creating more work than necessary.
 Likewise the option to browse the database based on Watershed has also been removed - this was mainly because there are too many small drainages in the Northwest with only a handful of waterfalls, while the vast majority fall within the basins of one of the huge rivers (the Columbia, the Snake or the Willamette) and listing all of the falls encompassed within each wouldn't allow for the degree of granularity we wanted.

 Given the two changes above, the old Flash-based map has been removed and replaced with a fully-interactive Google Maps window:

 - You can browse the database via the map, showing all of the data for any of the three states at once (you cannot see more than one state at a time though).
 You can also drill down and view the data for any given county within a state.

 - The map window has the option to snap and zoom to well known areas to aid in the search for waterfalls near a town, park, or well known landmark.